HaoguangYang/AgileVehicle/README.md

 ##### /ROS/src
 Home to ROS packages and services.
 Currently including:

-> /ROS/src/steering_wheel: Steering Wheel Control Utilities which should read Logitech G29 data and publish it using custom message prescribed in `msg/joyinfoex.msg` under topic `WheelControl` , or in One-Wheel-Debug mode, publish directly to `WheelControl` topic which is an `Int32MultiArray` and directly received by Arduino, see Arduino code for reference (ALL BUT force feedback are **DONE**).
+> /ROS/src/steering_wheel: Steering Wheel Control Utilities which should read Logitech G29 data and publish it using custom message prescribed in `msg/joyinfoex.msg` under topic `WheelControl`, or in a situation where no steering wheel is found, uses keyboard as input device.
+ALL BUT force feedback are **DONE**.

-> /ROS/src/dyna_core: dynamic/kinematic control algorithms which subscribes the data from Arduino at four wheels and topic `WheelControl`, calculates the state of the vehicle, and publish data under `WheelControl` topic.
-NOT INITIALLIZED YET.
+> /ROS/src/agile_v_core: Core of the Agile-V system, including communication handling, kinematic/dynamic controllers, GUI, etc.

+> /ROS/src/virtual_device_debugger: Simulator for the Agile-V system.

 > Future packages: setup module which should be breaken away from steering_wheel, and vision navigation packages.

-#### /libelas
-Integration of OpenCV in libelas, merged libelas-gpu to implement CUDA, merged robotology/stereo-vision and working on migration from yarp to ROS interface.
-Untested.
+> /ROS/src/agile_v_vision: Integration of OpenCV in libelas, merged libelas-gpu to implement CUDA, merged robotology/stereo-vision and working on migration from yarp to ROS interface. currently in , untested.
 > Reference:
 >
 > https://github.com/goldbattle/libelas-gpu